antoineschaller/meteor3-quasar2-vite/README.md

 # Meteor3 + Vue3 + Vite + Quasar + Fontawesome

-This is a simple example of how to use Meteor3 + Vue3 + Quasar Framweork 2 together.
+This is a simple example of how to use Meteor3 + Vue3 + Quasar Framework 2 together.

 ## How to use
 1. Clone this repo